 Eagle Bluff is...

 ...a private, non-profit 501(c)(3) residential environmental learning center located near Lanesboro in the beautiful bluff-country of southeast Minnesota.
-We believe that together we can make a lasting difference by connecting people to the natural world through experiential learning and positive outdoor experiences.
-We accomplish our mission through a variety of outdoor, hands-on and/or natural history-based programs.
+We believe that together we can provide inspiring experiences which connect people of ages to the environment and each other.
+We accomplish our mission through a variety of outdoor, hands-on and natural history-based programs.
 Find out more by visiting our Programs page »

 Children need to get back to nature.. that was and is the belief of our Founder, and Executive Director, Joe Deden, a forester by education and a visionary by nature.
 As Joe was studying the Forestry program in Germany, he worked along side students from schools who stayed in youth hostels.
 These students were learning to care for the environment by being educated about the environment in the environment.
 And it hit him— he had to make this same opportunity available to students in his home state of Minnesota.
 Joe returned to Minnesota in 1978 and began working on his vision.